sendgrid/docs/source/Glossary/reputation_monitoring.md

 ![Reputation Monitoring]({{root_url}}/images/reputation_monitoring_1.png)

-It is important to monitor your global stats on a daily basis to make sure you keep your IP reputation score high to avoid getting on [blacklists]({{root_url}}/Glossary/blacklists.html).
+It is important to monitor your global statistics on a daily basis to make sure you keep your IP reputation score high to avoid getting on [blacklists]({{root_url}}/Glossary/blacklists.html).